mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-Dedicated fuel/cargo containers present an alternative, allowing space to be switched between uses without a lengthy remodelling of the ship’s interior.
+Dedicated fuel/cargo containers present an alternative, allowing space to be switched between uses without a lengthy remodelling of the ship's interior.
 Containers can also be built in such a manner as to retain accessibility, including accessways, hatches and heavy-duty partitions that make them part of the